Unveiling the Itchy Eyes Mystery Causes and Cures

 Allergies

 Allergies are the most common cause of itchy eyes.
 When your immune system overreacts to a foreign substance, it releases histamines, which can cause itching, redness, and swelling.
 We know this as allergic conjunctivitis.
-Common allergens include pollen, dust mites, mold, pet dander, and cosmetics.
+Common allergens include pollen, dust mites, mould, pet dander, and cosmetics.

 Dry Eye Syndrome